Dele Alli Profile

 |Birthplace||Milton Keynes, England|

-Dele Alli has become one of the most important players for club and country after signing for Tottenham Hotspur in 2015.
-Still early in his career, there's time for him to add to his trophy haul.
+Dele Alli was one of the most important players for club and country after signing for Tottenham Hotspur in 2015.
+But a decline in form saw him miss out on Euro 2020 and end up out on loan in Turkey.

 Alli is considered to be an all-round midfielder who is capable of playing deeper and further forward to get goals and assists when necessary.
 He plays his best football in an attacking midfield position, so he is able to provide support to the striker playing ahead of him.
 But he has also played as a solo striker on a couple of occasions.